boazsegev/plezi/README.md

 [![Inline docs](http://inch-ci.org/github/boazsegev/plezi.svg?branch=master)](http://www.rubydoc.info/github/boazsegev/plezi/master/frames)
 [![GitHub](https://img.shields.io/badge/GitHub-Open%20Source-blue.svg)](https://github.com/boazsegev/plezi)

 Are microservices on your mind?
 Do you dream of a an SPA that's easy to scale?
-Did you wonder if you could write a whole Websockets, RESTful AJAX back-end with just a few lines of code (application logic not included)?
+Did you wonder if you could write a whole Websockets, RESTful AJAX back-end with just a few lines of code (business logic not included)?

-Welcome to your new home with [plezi.io](http://www.plezi.io), the Ruby real-time framework that assumes the application's logic is *not* part of the web service.
+Welcome to your new home with [plezi.io](http://www.plezi.io), the Ruby real-time framework that assumes the business logic is *seperate* from the web service logic.

 **NOTICE**: Plezi 0.14.x (this branch) is NOT an update, it's a total rewrite.
 Features were _removed_ as well as altered.
 For example, Plezi is now a Rack framework, with the limitations of CGI design and the advantages of using existing middleware.
 API changes abound.